LinuxUser255/linkedin-application-bot/README.md

 - Run `python3 linkedin.py`
 - Check Applied Jobs DATA .txt file is generate under /data folder

+# TO DO - Needs the following - Nice to have

+- Avoid account login issues: Conduct all searches and applications within one browser session.
+- This as oppossed to launching a new browser/login session with each iteration.
+- A possible solution: retrieving and using session cookies from the browser.
+- Find a way to store the session cookies in this script.

 ## Features 💡

 - Ability to filter jobs, by easy apply, by location (Worldwide, Europe, Poland, etc.), by keyword (python, react, node), by experience, position, job type and date posted.